-Some of you may have heard it said, "If eternal damnation for the wicked was good enough for Peter, James, John and the rest of the apostles - it's good enough for me."
+Some of you may have heard it said, "If the doctrine of eternal damnation for unbelievers was good enough for Peter, James, John and the rest of the apostles, it's good enough for me."
 If, indeed, God's judgments had anything to do with never-ending, eternal damnation, it would be good enough for us as well; but such was neither scriptural nor taught by the Church for the first 400 or so years.
-It was not until the Roman State Church was established that it was instituted as a tenet of faith.
+It was not until the Rome's State Church was established that it was instituted as a tenet of faith.

-Jerome's Latin translation had an influence on the doctrine of eternal torment; but Augustine of Hippo (354-430 AD) was the primary one who popularized the view and caused it to become the official doctrine of the Roman church.
+Jerome's Latin translation had an influence on the doctrine of eternal torment; but Augustine of Hippo (354-430 AD) was the primary one who popularized the view and caused it to become the official doctrine of the State's Catholic church.
 In the ensuing years it became unquestioned orthodoxy.
 Since the doctrine of eternal torment was an official teaching of the Roman church, it was a crime of heresy to disagree.

-This doctrine was the one that set Adam as being totally successful by all dying in him, with Jesus being an almost total failure of all being made alive in Him.
-An unequal balance, par excellence, to say the least!
-This teaching was so successful in bringing people in line that it became one of the primary elements of the Church's doctrine.
+This doctrine was the one that set Adam as being totally successful by all dying in him, with Jesus being an almost total failure of His attempt to make all alive in Himself.
+The greatest, unequal balance in the history of mankind.
+99 to 1 is not a great balance to say the least!

+The teaching of eternal damnation to the unbelievers was so grievously successful in bringing people in line that it became one of the primary elements of that Church's doctrine.
 The unequal balance evidently was not considered or was simply ignored.